 As an internationally-operating logistics and family business, we take our social responsibility very seriously; this not only applies to our employees, but also to our partners, our customers and the environment – this is why we are committed to fair treatment, both of each other, and as regards ecological procurement.

 We are of the opinion that sustainable logistics and economic activity are not mutually exclusive.
 Quite the contrary.
 Thanks to a continuous improvement process, we are in the position of being able to ensure the resource-saving realisation of our services – to achieve this, we have firmly established green thinking in our company philosophy.

 We want to offer our customers the most sustainable transport and supply chain possible.
 To achieve this, we have launched numerous projects which not only reduce the company’s global emissions, but also improve our energy record.
 In addition to sustainable logistics properties, we always look to alternative drive technologies and multimodal logistics solutions.
 We also support innovation and research programmes.

-There are four themed areas in the EcoVadis evaluation; environment, labour and human rights, ethics, as well as sustainable procurement.
+There are four categories in the EcoVadis assessment; environment, labour and human rights, ethics and sustainable procurement.
 The consistently good results in the ranking confirm that our activities, as well as the transparency we create for our partners and customers, are as we wish and intend them to be.
 In addition, we use the scorecard to identify further improvement opportunities.
 In this way, we can make our contribution to society and greener logistics.